 Wondering if a chemical has endocrine effects?
 Check out the TEDX List of Potential Endocrine Disruptors.

-Hear scientists describe their endocrine disruption research in our Teleconference Calls & Videos.
+Hear scientists describe their endocrine disruption research in our Webinars & Presentations.
 Slides and related resources are available to download.
 Great for students!

 Hear scientists answer pressing questions on health threats posed by unconventional oil and gas in our podcast Fracking and Health: Ask an Expert.